andresmm98/SmartPiCar/README.md

 - **Keyboard training**: drive the car with the keyboard & collect labelled training images
 - **Autonomy over different floors**: thanks to more quantity & diversity of training data
 - Small tweaks to improve efficiency, like multi-threading
-- Updated the code to current conventions (2024)
+- Updated some deprecated functions (2024)

 Due to the low-quality camera, no reliable object detection was achieved.